Yasmani Grandal Preview, Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 9.1 K/9, the seventh-best in MLB.
+- The 9.1 strikeouts per nine innings put together by the Mariners pitching staff ranks seventh in the league.

-- The Mariners have the second-ranked team ERA among all league pitching staffs (3.71).
+- The Mariners have a 3.71 team ERA that ranks second among all MLB pitching staffs.

-- Mariners pitchers combine to allow 134 home runs (1.1 per game), the sixth-fewest in baseball.
+- The Mariners allow the sixth-fewest home runs in baseball (135 total, 1.1 per game).

-- His most recent appearance was on Friday, Aug.
-4 against the Los Angeles Angels, when the righty tossed six innings, surrendering two earned runs while giving up four hits.
+- The right-hander last pitched on Thursday against the Kansas City Royals, when he went six innings, allowing four earned runs while giving up eight hits.

-- In 11 games this season, the 23-year-old has amassed a 4.75 ERA and 9.8 strikeouts per nine innings, while allowing a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.